Teaching Social Skills

 As with the teaching of academics, begin with the prerequisite skills and then move on to the more advanced ones.
 Your curriculum will be comprised of the skills that are most important to classroom decorum and your students’ social needs.

 While the teaching of social skills consumes time during the school day, over the weeks and months we gain back lost academic instructional time as our students display more acceptable behavior.
-Our school life becomes easier and more rewarding.
+Our school life becomes more productive and personally/professionally rewarding.
 The same applies to the school-based and outside lives of our students.

 Activities